stackbit-projects/yourmamaisgood-e139d/content/pages/pricing.md

     background_color: none
     media_position: right
     content: >
-      ## Around the world our teams are waiting to meet your needs.
-Meet them.
+      ## All over the world, our teams are waiting to meet your needs.
+Meet
+      them.

       ***